Contargo/pdf-builder/README.md

 features, this library aids in more simple text interpolation, in already existing PDF templates.

-The intent is aimed at the 80% use cases - there's a pretty PDF document, where some values, or placeholder, can be easily replaced.
+The intent is aimed at the 80% use case - there is already a pretty PDF document where some values, or placeholders, just need to be replaced by the program.

+Well good for you, that's just what this library does.

+### Current features

+* Reading and parsing a file into a PDF byte array.
+Usefull for streaming or attachement in emails.

+* String interpolation of search-replace pairs, or from a string map.

+* Rendering of QR-codes, with size and position specification.

 ## Development